 A very neutral, flat, and even sounding set of headphones.
-They will not amaze you in anyway in regards to bass response, but the low end is tight and controlled.
+The bass is crispy, articulate, tight, and controlled.
 Overall they give you a pristine clarity and are some of the longest lasting cans in existence.
 Main gripe is the ear-cup issue.
 Other less common complaints are:

-I should note again that these are true monitor/reference headphones.
+I should note again that these are true monitor/reference headphones that work wonderful as a casual listening can.
 If the mix is bad you will know right away.
 You will also be able to decipher a good mix pretty easily as well.

 These are still around after 30+ years for a reason.
 They are solid, reliable, flat, and true to mixing.
 If you had to choose a set to last you the rest of your life, the V6 should be in your top 3 for sure!